Thanks to everyone who made our seventh annual triathlon in Waunakee a huge success! Our 2019 kids triathlon will take place on May 18, 2019.

 The swim will be held in the indoor pool at the Waunakee Aquatic Center.

 In case of rain, the race will continue unless it is deemed to be unsafe by local authorities on the morning of the race.
 Please check back on our race site prior to race day to check in on weather updates!
-Any child that needs assistance with the swim portion will be allowed a kickboard or water noodle to help them.
+Any child registered in our short or modified medium course that needs assistance with the swim portion will be allowed a water noodle to help them.
 Flotation devices are not allowed per pool rules.

-This year we will again stage swimmers in the gym instead of the hallway next to the pool.
+Swim staging will take place in the lower gymnasium past the indoor pool.
 Follow the hallway next to the pool and take the stairs down and to the right.
 Look for the banners with your child’s sea creature on them.

 To all parents/guardians: your child must be comfortable in a pool to participate.
-They can use a flotation device such as a noodle or kickboard, and lifeguards can assist them if needed, but they cannot pull your child through the water for the duration of the swim course.
-Children who are not able to complete half the distance without help on race day will be pulled from the pool and disqualified.
+Noodles can be used ONLY in the short and modified medium course.
+Children who are not able to complete half the distance without help on race day will be pulled from the pool and disqualified (they can still complete the race, just without an official time).
 Please work with your children on being comfortable in the water, or consider making a relay team with a more experienced swimmer.
 Thank you for your cooperation!

 The swim course map is posted below, and you can print off a copy here.